-In 1990, Lagasse set out on his own, opening Emeril’s Restaurant in the Warehouse District in downtown New Orleans.
+In 1990, Lagasse set out on his own, opening Emeril’s Restaurant in New Orleans’ Warehouse District.
 Two years later, he opened NOLA Restaurant in the French Quarter.
 In 1995, Emeril brought his “New New Orleans” cooking to Las Vegas and opened Emeril's New Orleans Fish House, located in the MGM Grand Hotel.
 In 1998, Lagasse opened Emeril’s Delmonico in New Orleans’ historic Garden District.
-He opened two restaurants in 1999 including Emeril’s Orlando at Universal Studios City Walk and Delmonico Steakhouse in the Venetian Resort, Hotel & Casino in Las Vegas.
+He opened two restaurants in 1999 including Emeril’s Orlando at Universal Studios CityWalk and Delmonico Steakhouse in the Venetian Resort, Hotel & Casino in Las Vegas.
 In 2003, he opened Tchoup Chop (pronounced chop-chop) at Universal Orlando’s Royal Pacific Resort.
 In February 2008, he opened Table 10 at The Palazzo in Las Vegas.
-He opened his first restaurant in the Northeast, Emeril’s Chop House on May 22, 2009 at the Sands Casino Resort Bethlehem in Pennsylvania, and Lagasse’s Stadium, a restaurant and sports entertainment venue opened on September, 25 2009 at The Palazzo.
-He opened his first-ever burger restaurant, Burgers And More by Emeril, in 2009 at the Sands Bethlehem.
-In 2011, Lagasse opened his first-ever Italian restaurant, Emeril’s Italian Table, making this the third restaurant by Emeril at the Wind Creek Bethlehem.
+He opened his first restaurant in the Northeast, Emeril’s Chop House on May 22, 2009 at the Wind Creek Bethlehem in Pennsylvania, and Lagasse’s Stadium, a restaurant and sports entertainment venue opened on September 25, 2009 at The Palazzo.
+He opened his first-ever burger restaurant, Burgers And More by Emeril, in 2009 at the Wind Creek Bethlehem.
+In 2016, Lagasse opened Emeril’s Fish House, making this the third restaurant by Emeril at the Wind Creek Bethlehem.
 In September 2016, Lagasse opened Meril - named after his daughter - just around the corner from his flagship restaurant in New Orleans, his fourth in the city.
 Most recently, he opened Emeril’s Coastal Italian in Miramar Beach, Florida.
 Currently, Lagasse is the chef-proprietor of 11 restaurants in New Orleans, Las Vegas, Bethlehem, Pennsylvania, and Miramar Beach, Florida.

 The recognition and awards he has garnered have made him known to food-loving Americans everywhere.
 His restaurants consistently win critical praise and top ratings.
 Emeril's Restaurant was dubbed "Restaurant of the Year" by John Mariani in Esquire magazine in 1990 and received the coveted Wine Spectator "Grand Award" in 1991.
 Also in 1991, Lagasse was named "Best Southeast Regional Chef" by the James Beard Foundation.
-Most recently, Emeril's Restaurant earned the prestigious Ivy Award.
+Emeril's Restaurant later earned the prestigious Ivy Award.
 NOLA has achieved the status of "Best New Restaurant" by Esquire magazine in 1993 and has been recognized nationally by Travel & Leisure and Southern Living magazines.
 His third restaurant, Emeril's New Orleans Fish House was named “Best Restaurant in Las Vegas" by Zagat.
 In 2002, Delmonico Steakhouse was named "Best Steakhouse" by Las Vegas Life magazine.
 In 2004, Delmonico Steakhouse received the Grand Award from Wine Spectator magazine, and has continued each year since.
 Emeril’s restaurant has also received a “Grand Award” from Wine Spectator every year since 2000 for its robust and varied wine list.

-Lagasse himself has also received accolades and awards for his culinary expertise.
+Lagasse himself has received accolades and awards for his culinary expertise.
 In 1998 he was chosen as "Chef of the Year" by GQ magazine.
 In 1999, he was named one of People magazine's "25 Most Intriguing People of the Year."
 In 2004, he was chosen as “Executive of the Year” by Restaurants & Institutions magazine.
 In 2005, he received the “Distinguished Service Award” from Wine Spectator for his significant and long-lasting contributions to the wine industry.
 In 2006, he was inducted into the MenuMasters Hall of Fame by Nation’s Restaurant News.
-In 2007, he was named “Restaurateur of the Year” by New Orleans CityBusiness.
+In 2007, he was named “Restaurateur of the Year” by New Orleans City Business.
 In 2009, he received the “Lifetime Achievement Award” from Food Network’s South Beach Wine & Food Festival.
 For his contributions to the American culinary industry, Lagasse was featured in the 2012 Smithsonian exhibit “Food: Transforming the American Table 1950–2000.”
-In 2013, Lagasse was named the Humanitarian of the Year by the James Beard Foundation for his dedicated efforts to further the culinary arts in America, as well as his philanthropic work supporting these children’s educational programs through the Emeril Lagasse Foundation.
+In 2013, Lagasse was named the Humanitarian of the Year by the James Beard Foundation for his dedicated efforts to further the culinary arts in America, as well as his philanthropic work supporting children’s educational programs through the Emeril Lagasse Foundation.

 In 2002, Lagasse established the Emeril Lagasse Foundation to support children’s educational programs that inspire and mentor young people through the culinary arts, school food and nutrition and important life skills programs.
-Projects funded by the Foundation include an outdoor classroom, gardens, fresh foods cafeteria and teaching kitchen at Edible Schoolyard New Orleans, an accessible learning kitchen for special needs students at St. Michael Special School, a four-year culinary arts program for high school students with master-apprentice curriculum at New Orleans Center for the Creative Arts, the Emeril Lagasse Foundation Hospitality Center at Café Reconcile, and hospitality training at Liberty’s Kitchen for at-risk youth preparing healthy school meals.
+Projects funded by the Foundation include an outdoor classroom, gardens, fresh foods cafeteria and teaching kitchen at Edible Schoolyard New Orleans, an accessible learning kitchen for special needs students at St. Michael Special School, a four-year culinary arts program for high school students at New Orleans Center for the Creative Arts, the Emeril Lagasse Foundation Hospitality Center at Café Reconcile, and hospitality training at Liberty’s Kitchen for at-risk youth preparing healthy school meals.
 Each fall, the Foundation hosts its signature annual fundraising weekend, which includes the black-tie gala and top ranked charity wine auction, Carnivale du Vin, and the outdoor food and musical festival, Boudin, Bourbon & Beer.
 In the spring, the Foundation hosts Line, Vine & Dine, a weekend fishing tournament in Fort Lauderdale and the Chi Chi Miguel Throwdown weekend, a spirited BBQ competition in Santa Rosa Beach.
-Since its inception, Emeril Lagasse Foundation has granted more than $10 million to children’s causes in New Orleans, Las Vegas and on the Gulf Coast.
+Since its inception, Emeril Lagasse Foundation has granted more than $10 million to children’s charities to support culinary, nutrition and arts programs.

 Lagasse’s restaurant company, Emeril's Homebase, is located in New Orleans and houses restaurant operations, a culinary test kitchen for cookbook and recipe development, and a boutique store for his signature products.